Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference Library/Original_Equations/Readme.md

 ###### The root matrice // Defined as '1.5578' Equals a combination equation based upon 'Plancks Length' and 'Plancks Constant'.

-###### Nucleotide Ratio's // Are defined as an inference point within metalics.
-When defined as a numeral, the representaion becomes the following whereby:
+###### Nucleotide Ratio's // Are defined as an inference point within hydrogen based equations.
+When creating lambda based equations.
+The representaion becomes the following :

 ---